 City Park close to Heroes’ Square

-The City Park, Városliget, is located just behind Heroes’ Square.
-Also, it is one of Hungary’s World Heritage Sites and one of amazing parks in Budapest.
-This park was built in the 18th century and with an area of more than 122 hectares.
+The City Park, Városliget, is just behind Heroes’ Square.
+Also, it is one of Hungary’s World Heritage Sites and one of the amazing parks in Budapest.
+This park was built in the 18th century with an area of more than 122 hectares.
 Therefore, it is a large park and suitable for long hours of walking.
-There are major tourist attractions in the area, including the Zoological and Botanical Gardens, Vajdahunyad Castle and the Museum of Fine Arts.
+There are major tourist attractions in the area, including the Zoological and Botanical Gardens, Vajdahunyad Castle, and the Museum of Fine Arts.

 People’s Park (Népliget) near Népliget Subway Station

 Népliget Park, or People’s Park, is one of the largest public parks in Budapest, covering more than 110 hectares.
 Prominent amusements such as the TIT Planetarium Budapest are part of the sights around this park.
-Although the park is a short distance from the city center, its numerous sculptures and monuments, along with its lush greenery, are well worth the visit.
-This park is specially beautiful in Autumn and Spring.
+Although the park is a short distance from the city center, its numerous sculptures, monuments, and lush greenery are well worth the visit.
+This park is especially beautiful in Autumn and Spring.
 You can stop at Népliget subway station by using M3 mero line.